1 – 10 Insurance Company Tactics that Could Cost You a lot of Money

 - Surprise, unannounced visits from the adjuster.
 If the insurance adjuster shows up without an appointment at your home, you should be concerned.
 The purpose of such visit may be to catch you doing something that hurts your case or shows that you are not injured.
 Refuse to discuss your case and tell the adjuster to call back for an appointment.

-New Jersey auto accident attorney, Anthony Carbone, can protect you from the tactics insurance companies will use to take advantage of you.
-If you or a loved one has been in an auto accident in Jersey City or the Newark area, please contact our office today to schedule a confidential consultation.
+Jersey City accident lawyer Anthony Carbone can protect you from the tactics insurance companies will use to take advantage of you.
+If you or a loved one has been in an auto accident in the Jersey City or Newark areas, please contact the Law Offices of Anthony Carbone, P.C. today to schedule a confidential consultation with our car accident attorney in Jersey City.